 A financial accountant examines a company’s income, expenses, obligations, and how money flows through it to keep track of its financial activities.
 These individuals usually supervise an accounting team and guarantee that the financial books are prepared accurately and on schedule.
 They also generate financial accounts and give expenditure and cost-cutting recommendations to management.

-Management accountants and financial accountants are similar in that they both track a company’s financial performance and provide reports based on that data.
+Both management accountants and financial accountants track a company’s financial performance and provide reports based on that data.
 Management accountants, produce reports strictly for internal use, whereas financial accountants disclose information about a company’s finances to external parties.